 Awning

-So, if you plan to stay at campsites and have the budget for one, a van awning can be amazing.
+If you plan to stay at campsites and have the budget for one, a van awning can be amazing.
 It’s kind of like a little tent, but you attach it to your van or car.
 You can even leave the door open, and go inside the awning without going outside.
 It gives you SO MUCH more room, and it’s great for hiding in when it’s raining but you don’t want to be cooped up inside the van.

-We had one.
-Used it maybe three times in two months?
 Here’s why (the cons): It’s such a pain to put up, and not worth putting up unless you’re staying somewhere at least three nights (maybe two).
 It’s an absolute pain putting away if it’s raining, and then you have to deal with drying it out to not get mold (and the UK is not known for lack of rain).
 You can’t use it unless you’re at a campsite (not exactly stealth camping if you have a tent pitched next to your van), and even then, some campsites charge extra for putting one up.

 Organization

 One of the things that drove me the most crazy while traveling in a van that wasn’t converted (so it didn’t have cute little cabinets for storage) was trying to find stuff.
-The reason why our van wasn’t Instagramable was because it was often stuffed with strewn clothes and supplies (apologies for the messy pictures you’re seeing here).
-We did have a bit of a system by the end of the trip that made it easier, so here are my tips.
+The reason why the van wasn’t Instagramable was because it was often stuffed with strewn clothes and supplies (apologies for the messy pictures you’re seeing here).
+I did have a bit of a system by the end of the trip that made it easier, so here are my tips.

 Storage boxes